WebOrigami/docs/src/content/framework/templates.md

 ## Map graphs to text

-It’s common to have a template generate some fragment of text for each value in a graph: an array, a set, a folder, etc. In Origami templates, this is done by mapping the graph’s values to text with the built-in [@map/values](/language/@map.html#values) function.
+It’s common to have a template generate some fragment of text for each value in a graph: an array, a set, a folder, etc.
+You can handle such cases in Graph Origami templates by calling the built-in [@map/values](/language/@map.html#values) function to map a graph’s values to text.

 ```console
 $ cat teamData.yaml